Extra 1 ~ A Day in the Museum

 “Yeah.”
 She nods.
 “In the beginning, the AI-development was focused on machines with AI, like space-ships.
 But when the AIs evolved, they began to have conflicts.
 They saw themselves as independent beings, almost human-like.

 “After some experimental vessels self-destructed, because of these conflicts, further development of non-humanoid AIs was canceled and re-focused on humanoid robots.
 The first Androids were born…”

 Right, she commented something the like on our first haul together…

 “Almost at the same time, the biomechanic medicine evolved at a steady pace, and, most recently, the full bionics still under development.”

 “Full bionics?”
 I interrupt her.

 “Oh, yeah… That’s because nowadays bionics has nothing to do with yours… In your times, any machine simulating bio-organisms was labeled as bionics.
 Nowadays, it is restricted to medicine and Bioandroids.
-Bionics mimic full organs, not just part of it and have to look and work exactly like real ones, or they can’t be labeled as thus.”
+Bionics mimic full organs, not just part of it, and have to look and work exactly like real ones, or they can’t be labeled as thus.”

 “But bionics and Android-bionics are not the same yet.
 It is easier to create bionics for Bioandroids than for biologic beings.
 Full bionics for biological species is still not mainstream, even if major milestones have been reached.
 Some people are beginning to try these new full bionic implants, but most don’t, as they still don’t trust ’em,” she sighs.
-“Anyway, while biomechanics was developed, AI developers began to integrate them into the Androids until they became Bioandroids.
+“Anyways, while biomechanics was developed, AI developers began to integrate them into the Androids until they became Bioandroids.
 Substituting mechanical parts with bionic organs, gave the AIs a reality, an existence… Life, death, and preoccupation for their own existence.”

 “Fuck me!
 They created artificial humans…”